pczyzewski5/gym/README.md

 * create training
 * track training progress

-The application can be found at https://gym.vxm.pl, but I do not activate a new user account because I have not implemented data separation per user.

 The applications can be tested in the development environment, I also added sample data there.

 ## Local environment requirements